Skip to contents

 Returns

-A tibble summarizing each attribute's contribution to the difference between the two groups, including counts, total outcomes, and rates for each subgroup.
+A tibble summarizing subgroup contributions to the difference between the two groups, including counts, total outcomes, and rates for each subgroup.

 Generate a Theseus plot for a specified column